Taitava/obsidian-shellcommands/README.md

     Linux: will be tested at some point.
     Mac: I don't have a Mac, so I can't test this for Mac.
 Help wanted! :)
     Android and iPhone: Will try at some point, won't promise anything.
-- Commands are not run in the vault directory :(.
-I need to find out a way to do this.
+- You need to define your vault's directory manually in the settings.
+I'll try to find a way to retrieve the path automatically.
 - Add support for some variables (like current file path, current vault path).
 Currently, only static commands are supported.
 - Detect and display errors the executed command might yield.
 Currently, the result of a command is just ignored.